mrbungle64/ecovacs-deebot.js/README.md

 * Deebot OZMO 930
 * Deebot OZMO Slim 10/11

+**Note**: All these lists may not be fully complete

 ## Known issues

+* The "move" function varies from model to model, so I won't implement it universally
-* The generation of map images may not be stable on 32-bit systems (e.g. most Raspberry Pi systems)
+* The generation of map images is not stable on 32-bit systems
-* The "Edge" command does not work with Deebot U2 (starts auto clean instead)
-* The "Move" commands do not work with Deebot OZMO T8 AIVI (and maybe also for some other models)
-* The generation of map image data does not work properly with the Deebot X1 series
+* and it still does not work properly with the Deebot X1 series and other current models

 ## Changelog